nana33/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

 I am a master in the school of Geophysics and Information Technology, China University of Geosciences.
 My research interes is deep learning for seismic data processing.
 I am good at Matlab, Python, C++ and some other programming languages.
 I am familiar with Linux operating system and cloud server such as AWS.
 At the same time, I do well in using Geoeast and other seismic data processing softwares.
+Conference: "2019 SEG 3rd International Workshop on Mathematical Geophysics: Traditional vs Learning":The improved DnCNN for linear noise attenuation(oral).
+Publication:Linear noise attenuation using an improved DnCNN(submit).